StavrosOrf/EV2Gym/README.md

 - [x] Solve optimally using gurbi based on saved track of simulation
 - [x] Add power limit to the problem formulation and in the math model
 - [x] Debug again using the simulation load
+- [ ] Final debug with every plot and visualization

 ## TODO long term
 - [ ] Add an battery charging model curve in the problem formulation equations (0-80 fast, 80-100 slow)